Learn something new every day

 Following the instructions of the trust document or trust instrument is extremely important for a trust administrator.
 The trustee must carefully read and understand the terms of such a document and act in accordance with the instructions.
 Failure to perform the obligations with diligence could mean a lawsuit.
 Beneficiaries of the trust can challenge decisions made by a trustee and take legal action against him.

 Most jurisdictions have specific laws that establish the obligations of the trust administrator.
 These laws generally require certain actions and prohibit other types of actions.
 For example, laws do not permit a trustee to commingle personal assets with trust assets.
-Laws may require a trust administrator to act with reasonable care, skill and caution.
+Laws may require the administrator to act with reasonable care, skill and caution.
 This means that a trustee must obtain professional advice when managing specific investments belonging to the trust.

 Unless a trust instrument gives a directive that one beneficiary be treated differently, a trust administrator must treat all beneficiaries equally and fairly.
-Even if trust instructions require special treatment for one beneficiary, laws still require that the trust administrator protect the interests of all beneficiaries.
+Even if trust instructions require special treatment for one beneficiary, laws still require that the administrator protect the interests of all beneficiaries.
 The trustee must be impartial when making decisions and following the directives of the trust document.

 A trust administrator must provide accurate information to the beneficiaries upon request.
 Beneficiaries are entitled to obtain information about the trust assets.
 This means that each beneficiary may inspect records concerning the trust.
 A trustee often provides annual statements to beneficiaries or conducts meetings periodically to keep beneficiaries informed.
 Maintaining detailed records also protects the trustee from false claims.